perseids-project/perseids_docs/integrations/syriaca/apioauth.md

 2. Setting the Review Community

-Because Srophe uses the `xmlitems` operation to create a new publication in Perseids, only document content can be posted and additional metadata must be set through a second API request.
+Srophe uses the `xmlitems` operation to create a new publication in Perseids.
+Through this operation, only document content can be posted and additional metadata must be set through a second API request.
 Setting the metadata is necessary to set the name of the community to which a particular publication belongs so that it gets submitted to the right set of Syriaca editorial boards.

 The Srophe application parses the `publication` id from the response of the `xmlitems` request and then issues a PUT request to the `publications` PUT operation at: